Skip to main content

 • Tool embeds inside a tool call result render inline at the tool call indicator (the "View Result from..." line)

-• Action embeds and message-level embeds render below the message text content
+• Action embeds and message-level embeds render above the message text content

 Advanced Communication